paulduchesne/filmbase/README.md

 # Filmbase
-Film analysis using wikibase and d3.js.
+Film analysis using Wikibase and D3.js